samanthamoss87/project-5/README.md

 - This footer is also accessible on all pages.
 - The footer also holds the Privacy Policy and Terms and Conditions but those are not working.
 You have to add you own terms and conditions and privacy policies.
 - The is aligned into the middle of the screen and always white in colour.
--  Project 4 - Twitter, Facebook, and LinkedIn social links added but they are not functional.
+-  All the links are working fine.

 <div align="center">